wp-plugins/miwoftp/readme.txt

 == Installation ==

+You can download and install MiwoFTP using the built in WordPress plugin installer.
 We do not collect information about you or your server.
-All of the code is provided Open Source.

 == Changelog ==